jangroth/aws-certification-notes/solutions-architect-professional.md

 * This allows you to run multiple instances of the same application on the same EC2 machine Use Cases:
 * Increased resiliency even if running on one EC2 instance
-* Maximize utilization of CPU / cores
+* Maximize utilization of CPU/cores
 * Ability to perform rolling upgrades without impacting application uptime

 <a name="5_4_6"></a>